 You can find granita all over Italy, but how it is prepared, and thus its texture, varies from city to city.
 In some places, such as Palermo, the granita has a coarse texture versus the smooth sorbet-like granita served in other places.
 The coarser versions are frozen first, as I do in my kitchen, and then scraped.
 Scraping causes the ice crystals to separate whereas the smoother version is made in a gelato machine.

-Common and traditional flavoring ingredients include freshly-squeezed lemon juice, oranges, cherries, raspberries, wild strawberries and mulberries, watermelon, coffee, almonds, and mint.
-Coffee-flavor infused granita can be found in Messina, and you can even find some fantastic chocolate granite in Catania.
+Common and traditional flavoring ingredients include freshly-squeezed lemon juice, oranges, cherries, raspberries, strawberries, mulberries, watermelon, coffee, almonds, and mint.
+Coffee-flavor-infused granita can be found in Messina, and you can even find some fantastic chocolate granite in Catania..

-If nothing else, the brilliant rose-pink-red color of a fresh watermelon is so PRETTY!
+If nothing else, the brilliant rose-pink-red color of fresh watermelon is so PRETTY!

 Fill the entire blender with chunks of watermelon (above photo).